 In developing its original strategic plan, the Board consulted with the Office of Management and Budget, the DOE, congressional staff, and members of the public and provided a copy of the plan to the NRC and to representatives of state and local governments.
-The Board solicited public comment and presented its strategic plan at a session held expressly for that purpose during a public Board meeting in Amargosa Valley, Nevada, on January 20, 1998.
-During 2003, the Board again solicited and received comment on its revised strategic plan and performance plan.
-Many of those comments are incorporated in this revision.
-Copies of the Board's strategic plan, annual performance plans, and performance-based budget for fiscal year 2005 are available in the Board's summary report for 2003 and on the Board's Web site: www.nwtrb.gov.
+The Board solicited public comment and presented its strategic plan at a session held expressly for this purpose during a public Board meeting in Amargosa Valley, Nevada, on January 20, 1998.
+The Board is soliciting pubic comment on its revised strategic plan and performance plan for fiscal year 2004.
+Copies of the Board's strategic plan and annual performance plans and forms for providing comment are available on the Board's Web site: www.nwtrb.gov.